phat14191/Week4/README.md

 _Create a pizza object constructor with properties for toppings and size.
 _Create a prototype method for the cost of a pizza depending on the selections chosen.
 Use your own formula for this.

+## Specifications
+Behavior	                              Input	                                       Output
+User loads page                 |      	N/A	                          |    Page havs correct list of sizes and toppings into the form.
+User adds a size to their pizza | clicks "Personal 10" Pizza ($7.00)" | output div displays current pizza, its size, and its price $7.00
+User adds a topping to pizza	  | Clicks "Musroom (+ $0.75)"          | current displayed pizza to include "Musroom", add +$0.75
+User complete thier order       |	*clicks "complete order"	          |    The final price will show the pizza cost.

 ## Setup/Installation Requirements
 * _Please download or clone this link https://github.com/phat14191/Week4 and enjoying to play with your number.